 4.3.1.
 The correct use of passwords is fundamental to proper data usage.
-See Paragraph 6 below for more detaileddetailedinformationonpasswords4.3.2.
+See Paragraph 6 below for more detailed information on passwords.
+4.3.2.
 All devices within the school are to be considered public devices and passwords must not be saved on school devices.